Human rights & Audi: Taking action instead of looking the other way

 Is the fact that Audi is a member of the Volkswagen Group an advantage in any way?

 Patnaik: It’s a big advantage because we can take a joint strategic approach.
 One example of Audi’s contribution is its lead role in the procurement of aluminum.
 The reason behind this is that we have many years of experience in lightweight construction.
 Just think of the industry’s first-ever all-aluminum body, which we launched on our Audi A8 back in 1994.
 And that doesn’t just apply to aluminum.
-Another 15 high-risk raw materials have been identified in the Volkswagen Group, and there’s a report on risk mitigation activities.
+Another 18 risk raw materials have been identified in the Volkswagen Group, and there is a report on risk mitigation activities.

 Not just demanding human rights, but standing up for them